fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2012-98.rst

   This variable contains the path to the base directory of the default installation of JAVA on a particular compute platform.
 If the platform does not have JAVA installed, this variable should not be defined.
 It can also be provided via the modules mechanism.

 SAMPLES_HOME (MUST)
-  This variable contains the path to the base directory for the sample codes and scripts installed by a center's staff under BC policy Sample Code Repository.
+  This variable contains the path to the base directory for the sample codes and scripts installed by a site's staff under BC policy Sample Code Repository.

 SOFT_HOME (MUST)
   This variable contains the path to the base directory for the application codes installed on a system.